Introduction

 To make the Traffic management system, we need to input the code.

-In the beginning, we have initialised three variables in the name of LEDs to their respective pin numbers to which they are connected.
+1. In the beginning, we initialized three variables in the name of LEDs to their respective pin numbers to which they are connected.

-For this, we have used two functions, namely, setup() and loop().
+2. We have used two functions in this code, namely, setup() and loop().

-In the loop function, we are producing the output as high for each pin number for some amount of time using the delay function.
-And thereafter making it low.
+4. In the loop function, we are producing the output as high for each pin number for some amount of time using the delay function.
+And thereafter, making it low.

 Output